Mykita

-MYKITA GmbH is a high-end eyewear design manufacturer based in Berlin, Germany known internationally for its handcrafted eyeglasses and sunglasses.
+MYKITA GmbH is a high-end eyewear design manufacturer based in Berlin, Germany, known internationally for its handcrafted eyeglasses and sunglasses.

 Company

 The company was founded by Harald Gottschling, Daniel Haffmans, Philipp Haffmans and Moritz Krüger in 2003.
 All of its products are hand-assembled in their manufactory, often referred to as Mykita Haus, in Berlin.
 In 2006, Mykita moved to Brunnenstraße in the Mitte district where the manufactory was based for another eight years before moving the current headquarters to the historical Pelikan-Haus in Berlin, Kreuzberg, in 2014.
-The name MYKITA is derived from ”Kita” (a common abbreviation for Kindertagesstätte) and is a reference to the firm’s first premises in a former day nursery.
+The name MYKITA is derived from ”Kita” (a common abbreviation for Kindertagesstätte) and is a reference to the firm's first premises in a former day nursery.

-In 2015, Gottschling, Haffmans and Haffmans announced their resignation from the company, leaving Krüger as CEO and Creative Director.
+In 2015, Harald Gottschling, Daniel Haffmans and Philipp Haffmans announced their resignation from the company, leaving Krüger as CEO and Creative Director.

 Products

 In 2004 MYKITA launched its first metal-frame collection, Collection No1.
 The frames are made from stainless steel and feature a patented hingeless design with no screws or welded joints.

 Collection No2, launched soon afterwards, comprises acetate frames and includes both prescription models and sunglasses.
 The Lite, Decades and Luxe lines were then also added to the product range.
-The Lite collection comprises the company’s lightest models, which have an ultra-thin frame comprising just three parts.
+The Lite collection comprises the company's lightest models, which have an ultra-thin frame comprising just three parts.
 The Decades collection is based on spectacles forms from various eras of the 20th century.
 Luxe has an emphasis on naturally sourced materials.

 In 2010 MYKITA introduced MYLON, a new material based on polyamide and a first in the eyewear industry.
 The selective laser sintering (SLS) technique is used to make frames individually and without form-related restrictions.
 The entire production process is zero waste, with any unused powder being recycled for subsequent use.
-According to the manufacturer, MYLON provides a wide range of design options thanks to its lightness; in addition, the material’s thermal adaptability means the frames are fully adjustable.
+According to the manufacturer, MYLON provides a wide range of design options thanks to its lightness; in addition, the material's thermal adaptability means the frames are fully adjustable.
 The first MYLON collection was premiered at the Silmo eyewear fair in September 2011.